 At hpjv solicitors we understand that these situations can be very frustrating and distressing.
 We can help you and offer legal advice on seeking contact with your child or accessing information and answers from the Local Authority regarding your child’s wellbeing and placement.

 Depending on your individual circumstances, you may be eligible for legal aid for some children in care matters.

-What our children in care solicitors in Newport can do for you
+What our children in care solicitors in Newport and Chepstow can do for you

 Where your child has been taken into care or social services are involved in your family, it is essential to consult a solicitor who understands the legal procedures commanding the situation.

 Our family law solicitors are absolutely dedicated to achieving the best possible outcome for your family.
 We deeply sympathise with the challenges you are facing and the distress that comes with being separated from your child.